yukiarimo/yuna-ai/README.md

 > If you plan to use it locally, you can use it for free.
 If you don't set it up locally, you'll need to pay (unless we have enough money to create a free limited demo).

 Q: Do we collect data from local runs?
 > No, your usage is private when you use it locally.
 However, if you choose to share, you can.
-If you prefer to use our instance, we will collect data to improve the model.
+We will collect data to improve the model if you prefer to use our instance.

 Q: Will Yuna always be uncensored?
 > Certainly, Yuna will forever be uncensored for local running.
 It could be a paid option for the server, but I will never restrict her, even if the world ends.